NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-overview/NEON-download-explore/NEON-download-explore.md

 Photosynthetically Active Radiation (PAR) (DP1.00024.001) data.
 For optimal results, download three months of data from one site.
 The downloaded file should be a zip file named NEON_par.zip.
-For this tutorial, we will be using PAR data from the Wind River Experimental Forest (WREF) in Washington state from October-December 2019.
+For this tutorial, we will be using PAR data from the Wind River Experimental Forest (WREF) in Washington state from September-November 2019.

 Now switch over to R and load all the packages installed above.

     # load packages
     library(neonUtilities)
-    library(geoNEON)
     library(raster)

     # Set global option to NOT convert all character variables to factors